Simple Analysis of Sparse, Sign-Consistent JL: Introduction

-For many applications of dimensionality reduction schemes, it can be useful to consider probability distributions over sparse matrices\footnote{Sparsity refers to the constraint that there are a small number of nonzero entries in each column.} in order to speed up the projection time.
-In this context, Kane and Nelson\cite{KN12} constructed a sparse JL distribution and proved the following: \begin{thm}[Sparse JL\cite{KN12}] For any positive integer $n$ and $0 < \epsilon, \delta < 1$, there exists a probability distribution $\mathcal{A}$ over $m \times n$ real matrices with $m = \Theta(\epsilon^{-2} \log(1/\delta))$ and sparsity $s = \Theta(\epsilon^{-1} \log(1/\delta))$ that satisfies \eqref{JLcondition}. \end{thm} Notice that this probability distribution, even with its sparsity guarantee, achieves the same dimension as Lemma~$\ref{RegularJL}$.
-The proof of Theorem~$\ref{SparseJL}$ presented in \cite{KN12} involved complicated combinatorics; however, Nelson\cite{NelsonNotes} recently constructed a simple, combinatorics-free proof of this result.
+For many applications of dimensionality reduction schemes, it can be useful to consider probability distributions over sparse matrices in order to speed up the projection time.
+Here, sparsity refers to the constraint that there are a small number of nonzero entries in each column.
+In this context, Kane and Nelson \cite{KN12} constructed a sparse JL distribution, improving the work of Achlioptas \cite{Achlioptas} and Dasgupta et al. \cite{DKS10}, and proved the following: \begin{theorem}[Sparse JL \cite{KN12}] For any positive integer $n$ and $0 < \epsilon, \delta < 1$, there exists a probability distribution $\mathcal{A}$ over $m \times n$ real matrices with $m = \Theta(\epsilon^{-2} \log(1/\delta))$ and sparsity $s = \Theta(\epsilon^{-1} \log(1/\delta))$ that satisfies \eqref{JLcondition}. \end{theorem} Notice that this probability distribution, even with its sparsity guarantee, achieves the same dimension as Lemma~$\ref{RegularJL}$.
+The proof of Theorem~$\ref{SparseJL}$ presented in \cite{KN12} involved complicated combinatorics; however, Cohen, Jayram, and Nelson \cite{NelsonNotes} recently constructed two simple, combinatorics-free proofs of this result.
+The first approach, which is most relevant to the approach taken in this paper, used the Hanson-Wright bound on moments of quadratic forms.
+An analysis similar to the second approach can be recovered by specializing the analysis of Cohen \cite{Cohen} for sparse oblivious subspace embeddings to the case of ``1-dimensional subspaces.''
+In fact, though this recovered analysis is more complex, it has the advantage of yielding dimension-sparsity tradeoffs that were not produced through any of the previous approaches: for $B \ge e$, the sparsity $s$ can be set to $\Theta(\epsilon^{-1} \log_B(1/\delta))$ if $m$ is set to $\Theta(B\epsilon^{-2}\log(1/\delta))$, enabling a $\log B$ factor reduction in sparsity at the expense of a $B$ factor gain in dimension.